-A: The Applicant Declaration must be made by two of your organisation's authorised signatories, who will also be responsible for signing the Grant Funding Agreement via DocuSign or Adobe Acrobat Sign should your application be successful More information on DCJ authorised signatories is available on the DCJ website.
+A: The Applicant Declaration must be made by two of your organisation's authorised signatories, who will also be responsible for signing the Grant Funding Agreement via PACS Adobe should your application be successful.
+More information on DCJ authorised signatories is available on the DCJ website.
 Please note, you must provide the contact details (email address, phone number, name and position) of the relevant authorised signatories, or their delegates, in your application form.
-Please contact grantdesignandsupport@dcj.nsw.gov.au immediately if these details change.
+Please contact GrantDesignandSupport@dcj.nsw.gov.au immediately if these details change.

-Q: Why would we want to provide the details of a third (optional) person in our application form to view the Grant Funding Agreement?
+Q: Why would we want to provide the details of a third (optional) person in our Application form to view the Grant Funding Agreement?

-A: DCJ administers Grant Funding Agreements to successful organisations via DocuSign or Adobe Acrobat Sign, which only allows those who receive an individualised link to access the document for viewing.
+A: DCJ administers Grant Funding Agreements to successful organisations via PACS Adobe, which only allows those who receive an individualised link to access the document for viewing.
 Therefore, all of those who wish to either sign or view the Grant Funding Agreement must provide their contact details.
 You may wish to include any relevant legal or administrative staff to review a copy of the Grant Funding Agreement before it is signed.